Square One (song)

 "Square One" is a song by American musician Tom Petty and is the second track on his 2006 album, Highway Companion.
-The song was originally released in September 2005 as part of the soundtrack for the film Elizabethtown.
+The song was released in September 2005 as part of the soundtrack for the film Elizabethtown.
 In December 2005, it was nominated for Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media in the Grammy Awards of 2006.